cosimameyer/illustrations/README.md

 ## Amazing Women

-The following illustrations are part of a larger project where I aim to make women in the world of programming and stats more visible.
+The following illustrations are part of a larger project in which I aim to make women more visible in the world of programming, statistics, and STEM in general.

 <p float="left">
   <img src="https://github.com/cosimameyer/illustrations/blob/main/amazing-women/international_womens_day.png" width="400" />